jcyhsiao/CVM-OTL-Presentation/iPad Workflows for Students.md

 **Tools**: *App* --> Box --> iAnnotate

-* Use the share sheet to save to Box
+* Use the share sheet to save to Box.
 * Then, open the document in iAnnotate to, well, annotation.
-Changes are saved and uploaded upon closing the document (or, hold the "x" icon)
+Changes are saved and uploaded upon closing the document (or, hold the "x" icon).

 ---